plume-lib/merging/README-java-imports.md

 merge would be clean.

 If the only conflicts are in import statements, or there are no conflicts, then:

- * Resolve conflicts by unioning the imports, being careful not to lose comments that appear within the conflict.
+ * Resolve conflicts by unioning the imports.
+If an import was renamed (e.g., "import a.b.c.Foo;" was deleted and "import d.e.Foo;" was inserted), then the old name is not included in the union of imports.
+This unioning is also careful not to lose comments that appear within the conflict.
- * Reinster all `import` statements that were removed by a clean merge.
+ * Reinsert all `import` statements that were removed by a clean merge.
+(Except those that were renamed.)
  * Remove all unneeded imports.
 A needed import is one that is used somewhere in the Java file.

 (If there are conflicts beyound import statements, such as in code or in comments, then you should first resolve those other conflicts, then run the Java